pramatias/rustbook/intermediate_step/rustbook74gpt.md

 Listing 7-15: Bringing two types with the same name into the same scope requires using their parent modules.

-But don't worry, my friend, there's a way around it.
+But don't worry, there's a way around it.
 Take a look at Listing 7-15.
 Here, we're bringing two Result types into scope that have the same name but different parent modules.
 Tricky situation, right?
 But fear not, for Rust has a solution.

 Instead of just specifying use std::fmt::Result and use std::io::Result, we go the extra mile.
 We use their parent modules as well, like use std::fmt and use std::io.
-This way, we're distinguishing between the two Result types, my friend.
+This way, we're distinguishing between the two Result types.
 Rust can breathe a sigh of relief knowing exactly which Result we're referring to in our code.